terrabakky/documentation-api/Settings.md

 **IMPORTANT:**
 &nbsp;&nbsp;&nbsp;Some guidelines about using this endpoint:
 1. Settings are created as long as your inputs are valid.
 The onus is on you to ensure you don't create settings that are duplicate or too similar in nature.
-2. You can create either **account-level**-only OR **organisation-level**-only settings in each call.
+2. Each communication setting can be **account-level** OR **organisation-level**
-    1. If creating account-level settings you must provide ONLY the accountId and NOT the organisationId.
+    1. If creating account-level setting, you must have valid `relationship.organisation` and `relationship.account` objects.
-    2. If creating organisation-level settings you must provide ONLY the organisationId and NOT the accountId.
+    2. If creating organisation-level settings you must set `relationship.account.data: null`
     3. Only ADMIN users can create organisation-level settings.
     4. With organisation-level user-based (email & sms) settings, the onus is on you to ensure these users have at least read-only access to all accounts.